-In addition, acknowledging that we need accurate member data for the processing of member benefits, Dalriada will carry out an analysis of 'common data' and 'scheme specific data' (as defined by TPR).
+In addition, acknowledging that we need accurate member data for the processing of member benefits, Dalriada will carry out an analysis of 'common data' and 'scheme specific data' (as defined by the Pensions Regulator).
 This helps us to ensure the integrity of member data that is processed.

-We perform monthly bank account reconciliations for all the schemes to which Dalriada is appointed.
-The purpose of these reconciliations is to ensure that all transactions processed through the bank accounts

-(money in and out) can be accounted for.
+We perform regular bank reconciliations for all Scheme bank accounts.
+The purposes of these reconciliations is to ensure that all transactions processed through the bank accounts (money in and out) can be accounted for.
 Any transactions which cannot be accounted for are investigated and corrected if required.